matthewfishermv/Statistics-with-R/Linear-Regression/Index.md

 [1] 43
 ```

-By leaving out either the row number, we retrieve all rows.
+By leaving out the row number, we retrieve all rows.
 By leaving out the column number, we retrieve all columns.
 For example, we can retrieve all columns for the first employee as follows:

 ```R
 employees[3, ]